ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>An inside look at my experience as a Kubernetes Release Team shadow, contributing to versions v1.29, v1.30, and v1.31.</blockquote>

 <h3>3.
-Monitoring in Kubernetes: Best Practices - <a href="https://medium.com/faun/monitoring-in-kubernetes-best-practices-9105ddfb594d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gursimar Singh`**

-<blockquote>As the adoption of Kubernetes continues to rise, so does the need for robust monitoring practices.
-Kubernetes simplifies the deployment…</blockquote>

-<h3>4.
 Fundamental challenges with Infrastructure as Code imply the language doesn’t matter - <a href="https://medium.com/itnext/fundamental-challenges-with-infrastructure-as-code-imply-the-language-doesnt-matter-41030475c296" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Brian Grant`**

 <blockquote>All Infrastructure as Code tools face common fundamental challenges regardless of their supported configuration generation languages.</blockquote>

+<h3>4.
+Kubernetes Basics : Understanding Nodes, Pods, and Control Planes - <a href="https://medium.com/@hyk.hninyukhaing/kubernetes-basics-understanding-nodes-pods-and-control-planes-88ea079debf3" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Hnin Yu Khaing`**

+<blockquote>Nowadays, Users expect not to have downtime for the application they are using.
+On the other hand, developers want continuous integration…</blockquote>

 <h3>5.
 Containers: has the pendulum swung too far? - <a href="https://medium.com/itnext/containers-has-the-pendulum-swung-too-far-208ad02a6b42" target="_blank" rel="noopener noreferrer">link</a></h3>